cjagdish/commercial-documents/MQTT-Rest-API.md

       * `project_type`: The updated project type, ensuring it matches the supported types.

 ### 9.2.
 Delete Project
-   If you delete the project from the dashboard, you can subscribe to this topic.
+If you delete an project from the dashboard, and you want to see events on mqtt, you can subscribe to this topic.

 * **Response Topic:** `LYT/7346d2b3-ee78-4907-b6cb-c936b8aed1b1/PROJECT/E/ACTION`
 * **Response Payload:**